-Dolby E is a fantastic technology, but was originally designed around hardware/real time solutions. eNGINE has modules available for Dolby E encoding, Dolby E decoding, and for Dolby E guard band correction, which are designed for full functionality within a file-based workflow and overcome many of the challenges inherent in transitioning to files.
-Full access to AC3 metadata is provided, and you can also obtain comprehensive XML reports of all metadata.
+Dolby E is a fantastic technology that was originally designed around hardware/real time solutions.
+Working with Dolby E audio in the file domain creates extra challenges.
+Engine has modules available for Dolby E encoding, Dolby E decoding, and for Dolby E guard band correction, which are designed for full functionality within a file-based workflow and overcome many of the challenges inherent in transitioning to files.
+Full access to Dolby Digital Plus metadata is provided, and you can also obtain comprehensive XML reports of all metadata.
 Find out more

-Playout centres normally need a common track layout but content can be supplied in different formats and sometimes it is a challenge to manipulate the track layout to suit your needs.
-Our track mapping options is the perfect solution.
+Playout centres normally need a common channel layout but content can be supplied in different formats and sometimes it is a challenge to manipulate the layout to suit your needs.
+Our channel mapping option is the perfect solution.
 Find out more

 In Europe we have Audio Description.
 In USA it is Video Description.
-The function, though, is the same, which is to supply a commentary track which is of particular use to the visually impaired.
+A different name but the function is the same, which is to supply a commentary track which is of particular use to the visually impaired.
 When media is supplied to televisions and set top boxes, the commentary can often be streamed in parallel to the main sound track and selected in the home.
 When broadcasting to devices such as tablets and computers, this is usually not possible.
 For these cases it is therefore necessary to premix the commentary over the main audio, and let the end user select either the normal audio, or the audio with commentary.
-The AD mix for eNGINE provides a range of solutions for premixing the commentary using a standard Pan/Fade control track.
+The AD mix for Engine provides a range of solutions for premixing the commentary using a standard Pan/Fade control track.
 Find out more

-The power of eNGINE comes with its flexible automation interface.
-A comprehensive API is provided, and eNGINE has been integrated into a number of third party tool sets.
-For many customers, integration is the ideal long term solution, but this does not prevent you saving time and money today.
-Simply use the watch folder system (sometimes called hot folder, or drop folder), available as standard with all eNGINE purchases, to add instant automation efficiency.
+The power of Engine comes with its flexible automation interface.
+A comprehensive API is provided, and Engine has been integrated into a number of third party tool sets.
+For many customers, API-level integration is the ideal long term solution, but this does not prevent you saving time and money today.
+Simply use the watch folder system (sometimes called hot folder, or drop folder), available as standard with all Engine purchases, to add instant automation efficiency.
 Find out more

 Whilst not an application itself, channel growing is an important function that may be needed to realise specific workflows.
 In essence, this converts a media file to a media file with a greater number of audio channels.
 For example, you could start with a two channel MXF file, and end up with an eight channel MXF file.
 These additional channels may be required, for example if you want to upmix a stereo file, and keep the new 5.1 within the same MXF file.
 Find out more

-Additional modules and functions are in development, and will become available during 2016.
+Additional modules and functions are planned or in development.